waldfee/ForeGroundStealBlocker/README.md

 Since this tool injects stuff into other processes it might be considered harmful by virus or malware scanners.
 Use at your own risk.

+### Why not a global api redirect?

+Globally hooking the api calls requires a kernel mode driver and that requires either test mode (not an option) or a signed driver (too expensive).

 ### How to

 1) Edit the Config setting "Blacklist" to your liking